yokyak/react-agent/README.md

 These actions can be as powerful as you want -- i.e. CRUD operations, API calls, and authentication.
 Moreover, clients can subscribe to server-side actions so that they  receive live updates.

 React Agent includes offline-support to render optimistic updates and then synchronization on reestablished network connection.
-It also features time travel debugging out-of-the-box with the Redux DevTools Chrome extension.
+It also features time travel debugging.

 *Why use React Agent?*